-Comparative Literature is the study of all modes of human expression: oral, written, visual—including today’s newest forms of media, including film and other digital technologies.
-It is by definition a comprehensive and complex discipline: its practitioners become adept in multiple cultures and its tradition emphasizes interdisciplinary, theoretical, and engaged research and teaching.
-Our students study relationships between translation and transnationalism, theory and media, gender and cultural formation across time, literary history and psychoanalysis, "East"-"West" cultural encounters, human rights and global censorship, postcolonial and diaspora studies, and a variety of studies in the media and moving images.
+Comparative Literature is the study of all modes of human expression: oral, written, visual—including film and other digital technologies.
+Comparative Literature majors become adept in multiple cultures and disciplines.
+Our students study topics like visual media, gender and sexuality, literary history, colonialism, human rights and global censorship, postcolonial and diaspora studies, literary theory, film, and translation.

-Today, international knowledge and international experience give employees an edge in nearly every field.
-Careers in media, law, public service, the non-profit sector, international business, and academia are among those represented by Comparative Literature graduates.
+Inter-cultural experience and knowledge of languages other than English give employees an edge in nearly every field.
+Comparative Literature graduates pursue careers in media, law, public service, the non-profit sector, international business, and academia, among others.

 Skills learned by students of Comparative Literature:

 strong skills in at least one language other than English

 deep appreciation for language, literature, and culture

 Working between, within, and across borders, Comparative Literature allows students to build facility with multiple languages and skills in critical thinking, viewing, writing, and oral presentation.
 Comparatists also apply the insights and methods of translation studies, philosophy, history, linguistics, sociology, and the other human sciences to the study of literature and media.